MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 ### Server specifications

-The Azure ATP sensor requires a minimum of 2 cores and 6 GB of RAM installed on the domain controller.
+The Azure ATP sensor requires a minimum of two cores and 6 GB of RAM installed on the domain controller.
 For optimal performance, set the **Power Option** of the Azure ATP sensor to **High Performance**.
 The Azure ATP sensor can be deployed on domain controllers of various loads and sizes, depending on the amount of network traffic to and from the domain controllers and the amount of resources installed on that domain controller.

 >[!NOTE]
-> When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
+> When running as a virtual machine, dynamic memory or any other memory ballooning feature is not supported.

 For more information about the Azure ATP sensor hardware requirements, see [Azure ATP capacity planning](atp-capacity-planning.md).